8905096423/CGPA-calculator/README.md

-# CGPA-calculator
 This repository contains a simple C program for calculating Cumulative Grade Point Average (CGPA) based on engineering semester results.
+The program takes input for all subjects and their corresponding grades, calculates the CGPA, and displays the result.
+It's a handy tool for engineering students to quickly compute their CGPA without manual calculation.